postmates/PMJSON/README.md

 ### Parsing

 The JSON decoder is split into separate parser and decoder stages.
 The parser consums any sequence of unicode scalars, and produces a sequence of JSON "events" (similar to a SAX XML parser).
 The decoder accepts a sequence of JSON events and produces a `JSON` value.
 This architecture is designed such that you can use just the parser alone in order to decode directly to your own data structures and bypass the `JSON` representation entirely if desired.
-However, most clients are expected to use both components, and this is exposed via a simple method `JSON.decode(_:strict:)`.
+However, most clients are expected to use both components, and this is exposed via a simple method `JSON.decode(_:options:)`.

 Parsing a JSON string into a `JSON` value is as simple as: